 For a typical patient, diagnostic catheterization takes approximately two hours and interventional catheterization about three to three and a half hours.

 When coming for a scheduled catheterization, patients must arrive at the reporting time, which is usually an hour and a half to two hours before the actual start time.
-This time is used to check into the hospital, complete the required paperwork and consent forms, and to prepare for the catheterization.
-On the day of the catheterization, patients check in at the pre-surgical area at Rady Children's.
+This time is used to check into the Hospital, to complete the required paperwork and consent forms, and to prepare for the catheterization.
+On the day of the catheterization, patients check in at the pre-surgical area of the Hospital.